helloanh/aws-wordpress-setup/aws-real-life-example.md

 * Make sure you have enough memory!  usually t2.micro are not enough for live site migration.
 This crashed the site for me on first try (a reboot recovers it).

+* You need to reset the chmod an chown again to apache
+* You also need to copy the contents fromt html/ up to the s3 bucket again before running the cron job in crontab script

 #### Setting Up CloudFront

 ```sh